kacperjagiela/tok-tok/README.md

 # tok-tok
-Tiktok clone used for getting back into Nestjs &amp; Tailwind
+Tiktok clone used for getting back into Nestjs &amp; Chakra UI